Welcome to today's edition of the Rush 24-7 podcast.

 I can't think of a Republican agenda on religion other than they think you should be able to have one.

-But anyway, if you go as you go through this, and obviously Margaret Talliff, who wrote the story is talk to Democrats.
+But anyway, as you go through this, and obviously Margaret Talov, who wrote the story, has talked to Democrats.

 All they can muster is a bunch of talking points strung together that have very little meaning.

-Other than I think that I think they would cut and run out of a rock just like that.
+Other than I think they would cut and run out of a rock just like that.

-And I don't think I don't think they have any clue or desire to take the war on terror seriously.
+And I don't think they have any clue or desire to take the war on terror seriously.

-Uh it it's uh but this is nothing but and I'll tell you the main thing they want to do is mount these investigations.
+But this is nothing but, and I'll tell you, the main thing they want to do is mount these investigations.

 They want to impeach Bush.

-And the problem with that is there's some uh uh you know Lily-skinned uh uh Republicans, moderates who wouldn't mind the same thing happening.
+And the problem with that is there's some lily-skinned Republicans, moderates, who wouldn't mind the same thing happening.

 Somebody might have to explain this to me.

-A leading anti-war Democrat now criticizing Hillary Clinton on her stance on the war in Iraq, Jack Mertha called on the Bush administration to immediately withdraw American troops.
+A leading anti-war Democrat now criticizing Hillary Clinton on her stance on the war in Iraq, Jack Murtha, called on the Bush administration to immediately withdraw American troops.

-Tim Russert couldn't find evidence of that, even though Mertha's been on his show.
+Tim Russert couldn't find evidence of that, even though Mirtha's been on his show how many times saying it.

 Yep.